Home > Analyses > Technology > Fidelity National Information Services, Inc.

 Is the company in good financial health?

-The Piotroski diagram below illustrates the company’s financial strength based on multiple accounting criteria:
+The Piotroski Score diagram summarizes the company’s financial strength based on nine criteria for value investing:

 piotroski f score analysis